MarcoTz/configs/README.md

 * nodepend.sh lists all the installed packages that nothing depends on or removes orphans
 * removeSpaces.sh removes all spaces in files in folder and subfolders, replacing them with _
 * restartFRITZwifi.sh restarts my home wifi, because my router is broken

+###configs:

+* bashrc
+* vimrc
+* Xresources
+* flake8 config for flake8

+all of those are linked to the right places with installConfs.sh

+###setupScripts

+* installConfs.sh links the configs above in the right directories
+* vimplugins.sh installs all the vimplugins i use

+those are: base16, syntastic, nerdtree and pathogen

+####arch

+* installPacaur.sh installs pacaur
+* importantstuff.sh installs the most important packages(and some not so important ones), not complete

 ##other repos I used: